iamcristian/Portfolio/src/content/blog/en/git-summarize.md

 **Characteristics:**
 - Files exist in your file system
 - Changes are not tracked by Git yet
-- Can be easily lost if not careful
 - Visible in `git status` as "modified" or "untracked"

 #### 2. Staged (Staging Area/Index)